 During year 11 you should be offered impartial advice and guidance on your post-16 options.
-You can also get information from individual schools and colleges by requesting a prospectus.
-All schools and colleges have websites and these should include post-16 options.
+Schools and colleges should have post-16 options on their websites, plus any post-16 pathways that they offer.
 You can also get information, advice and guidance on courses and apprenticeships from your school careers lead.
+Consider what option best suits you and your strengths and interests, also see: nationalcareers.service.gov.uk www.leicesteremploymenthub.co.uk which highlights Leicester and Leicestershire opportunities and has a local events page! 🕊 @leicester_hub